Bhavesh122/Medical-Diagnosis-Extraction/README.md

 This project extracts text from medical images using Optical Character Recognition (OCR), processes the extracted text to find provisional diagnoses, and saves the results to a CSV file.

+## How to run the code:
+1.Save the script as main.py.
+2  Run the script using the updated file path:
+Keep the path ready
+On macOS or Linux:

+python main.py /Users/bhaveshreddy/Downloads/PS2-Samples-HackRX/Sample5.png

+On Windows (using Command Prompt or PowerShell):

+python main.py "C:\Users\bhaveshreddy\Downloads\PS2-Samples-HackRX\Sample5.png"

+Output would be in the same path , file name provisional_diagnoses.csv

 ## Prerequisites

 ### 1. Tesseract OCR